Yazmin Oukhellou Leaves Little To The Imagination In White G-String & Tankini Top

 “That bush needs a trim,” wrote one fan.

-All three posts have gotten almost 20,000 views in just a day.
+All three posts have received almost 20,000 views in just a day.

-As The Inquisitr previously reported, it was just a few weeks ago that questions regarding her broken relationship with James Lock stopped finding their way into the comment section of her Instagram posts as details surrounding the break-up finally emerged.
+As The Inquisitr previously reported, it was just a few weeks ago that questions regarding her broken relationship with James Lock stopped finding their way into the comments section of her Instagram posts, as details surrounding the breakup finally emerged.
 While Lock adamantly denies it, Yazmin claims he was unfaithful to her.